 SOCIAL NIGHT

 When: Generally held the last Wed., 6:30 p.m.
-Location: Unless noted, meetings are held at the Ranch Clubhouse, 150 East Ranch Road, Sacramento, CA 95825 MAP> Contact: Laurie Banks Directions: The East Ranch Clubhouse is part of a condominium complex.
+Location: Unless noted, meetings are held at the East Ranch Clubhouse, 150 East Ranch Road, Sacramento, CA 95825 MAP> Contact: Laurie Banks Directions: The East Ranch Clubhouse is part of a condominium complex.
 The address is150 East Ranch Road.
 It is located near Highway 50, off the Howe exit.
 The nearest cross streets are American River Drive and Munroe.
 East Ranch Road doesn’t have a street sign but a low stone monument in a flower bed.
 There are two entrances; the clubhouse is by the southern one.
 Power lines straddle this entrance providing a great landmark.
-As you turn on to East Ranch Road you will notice eight parking spots on the right hand side.
+As you turn on to East Ranch Road you will notice eight parking spots on the right-hand side.
 (If these are full you can park on either side of the street).
 Directly in front of the parking spaces you will see the wrought iron fence surrounding the pool.
 The clubhouse is attached to the swimming pool.

 |